-‘Love Is Blind’ Star Giannina Gibelli Slays In A Revealing Black Lingerie Look Complete With Mesh Gloves
+'Love Is Blind' Star Giannina Gibelli Slays In A Revealing Black Lingerie Look Complete With Mesh Gloves

 "My God you are the most beautiful," added a fourth admirer.

-Giannina went scantily clad in another recent post that hit her feed over the weekend.
-That time, she sported sheer purple lingerie while taking a dip in a milk bath — a look that has earned more than 222,000 likes and 768 comments to date.
+Giannina went scantily clad in another recent post that hit her feed recently.
+That time, she sported sheer purple lingerie while taking a dip in a milk bath -- a look that has earned more than 222,000 likes and 768 comments to date.